DawidNiezgodka/KafkaBench/README.md

 The benchmark presented in this project focuses on throughput of a Kafka Producer (further interchangeably referred to as producer) and the impact of a subset of producer properties on performance.
 In particular, the research questions are:

-1. What is the effect of an acknowledgement strategy, a batch size and a number of partitions on Apache Kafka Producer’s throughput using commodity hardware?
+1. What is the effect of an acknowledgement strategy (acks), a batch size (batch.size) and a number of partitions on Apache Kafka Producer’s throughput using commodity hardware?
 2. What maximum throughput can be achieved in such a setting?

 # Benchmark Design